aws-samples/traffic-inspection-architectures-aws-cloud-wan/README.md

 * Centralized Outbound.
 * East/West traffic, with both spoke VPCs and inspection VPCs attached to AWS Cloud WAN.
-* East/West traffic, with both spoke VPCs and inspection VPCs attached to [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) and peered with AWS Cloud WAN.
-* East/West traffic, with spoke VPCs attached to a peered AWS Transit Gateway and inspection VPCs attached to AWS Cloud WAN.
+* East/West traffic, with spoke VPCs attached to a peered [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) and inspection VPCs attached to AWS Cloud WAN.

 Resources are deployed in three AWS Regions: **N. Virginia (us-east-1)**, **Ireland (eu-west-1)**, and **Sydney (ap-southeast-2)**.
 For specific information about how to deploy each use case, please check the corresponding use case's folder under the corresponding IaC's framework folder (*cloudformation* or *terraform*) you want to use.